Use Celery Juice to Make Corned Beef?

 See my audios and videos with Sally Fallon as well as my audios and videos about traditional food preparations.

-Our cookbook, Common Roots is a good intro to traditional foods made easy and has a bit of Adirondack History as well as Mindful Cooking/Living Tips.
+Our cookbook Common Roots , which you can purchase as digital or hard copy, has a good intro to traditional foods made easy and has a bit of Adirondack History as well as Mindful Cooking/Living Tips.

-* If there is no link for that blog post yet - in short - use the best you can but no worries if its not, if you are making food with Love, and making foods with less processed packaged food, its sure to beat all the rest...
+* use the best quality food you can but no worries, if you are making food with Love, and making foods with less processed packaged food, its sure to beat all the rest...